gregology/gregology.github.io/_posts/2009-02-25-old-thoughts.md

 life first, human second.

 If Al aha so powerful why does he need an army?
-If God controls all what&#8217;s up with the tsunami?
+If God controls all what's up with the tsunami?